GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 02

-The CAIS credential is issued through a single official route: the GAISB™ program delivered inside Prompt Atlas — the official community of GAISB™.
-Self-paced curriculum, seven real-world builds mapped to the seven CBK domains, one production capstone, live cohorts, and governed assessment.
+The GAISB credential is issued through a single official route: the GAISB™ program delivered inside Prompt Atlas — the official community of GAISB™.
+Self-paced curriculum, live cohorts, applied capstones where required, and governed proctored assessment.
+Each credential has its own path — see the certification page.
 No alternate route exists.

 See the Path